-Why Sour Cherries
+Why Sour Cherry

 Sour cherries are red fruits.
 Red fruits and vegetables are rich in the antioxidant phytochemical class known as anthocyanins.
 Phytochemicals give brightly colored fruits and vegetables their colorful hues.
 Anthocyanins, in particular, encourage healthy circulation, ensure proper nerve function and offer anti-cancer properties.

 According to a study published in the "Journal of Nutrition", researchers found that plants that contain the most antioxidants include members of the Rosaceae family (fruits include the sour cherry, blackberry, strawberry, raspberry).
 Sour cherries offer a healthy dose of the antioxidant vitamin C. Vitamin C is essential for a strong immune system and plays a role in collagen synthesis, as well as wound healing.

 In addition to vitamin C and anthocyanins, sour cherries are loaded with three disease-fighting chemicals that have been shown to stop cell transformation (leading to cancer) in numerous research studies.
 These powerful chemicals include perillyl alcohol, limonene and ellagic acid.
 Only cherries contain all three chemicals.
 They are particularly protective against breast, lung, liver, skin and colon cancers.
 In fact, findings from an experiment designed to test the potential of sour/tart cherry anthocyanins to inhibit intestinal tumor development in mice was published in "Cancer Letters".
 Researchers found that mice consuming the cherry diet had significantly fewer and smaller adenomas than mice consuming the control diet.
 Cherry anthocyanins also reduced cell growth of certain human colon cancer cell lines in vitro.
 These results strongly suggest that sour cherry anthocyanins may reduce the risk of colon cancer.